TimmyHu-Advantech/LSA-reference-design-docs/docs/hardware-configuration/Sensors-and-Actuators/index.md

 The page lists the sensors and actuators being tested for LSA, which can support the ODD of LSA.

+For software configuration of these sensors, see the [Sensor Configuration Guide](../../software-configuration/sensor-configuration/index.md).

 Another page on [Autoware Document](https://autowarefoundation.github.io/autoware-documentation/main/reference-hw/lidars/) lists the sensors and actuators being used for other use scenarios.

 ## **Velodyne 3D LIDAR Sensors**